Making Magnificent Music Since 1948

 Seeking a more renaissance acoustic for certain repertoire, Ms. Wasserman selected San Roque Catholic Church in Santa Barbara for performances of Bach’s B minor Mass in 2011, and American composer, Rollo Dilworth’s The Rain Sequence in 2012.

 2012 – 2016

 The Choral Society introduced its very successful Masterworks Series with a performance of Duruflé’s Requiem with the Westmont College Choir.
 The Out of Africa Gala in 2012 featured a new repertoire for the chorus, a musical safari of voices, percussion, and rich harmonies, conducted by the renowned choral director, Dr. Eugene Rogers.
 The Masterworks concert in 2013 featured Mozart’s Grand Mass in C minor and a special performance of Beethoven’s Choral Fantasy with concert pianist, Alexander Wasserman, the conductor’s son.

 The Choral Society introduced its first Hallelujah Project family holiday concert at the Lobero Theatre in 2013, with a narration of T’was the Night Before Christmas accompanied by orchestra, and special visit from Santa.
-This became the beginning of a holiday tradition that is now in its seventh year.
+This became the beginning of a holiday tradition that is now the beginning of what is now an annual holiday tradition.
 The 275th anniversary of Handel’s Messiah in 2016 was celebrated by a performance of the entire work at the Music Academy’s Hahn Hall with soloists hand-picked by Marilyn Horne from the Music Academy’s long list of talented graduates.
 The season concluded with a grand international tour of Italy with piano concerts devoted to the incredible music of Morten Lauridsen, who accompanied the group on tour.

 2017 – present